harryg1244/Learning-Journal/README.md

 Let's be real.
 Sometimes you don't get any real "insights".
 Don't make up stuff (lies) to make it look like you've completed the work.
 Do you think that's what your company will want?

+Do each week's entry as a new markdown (.md) file.
+For each prac submission, submit the link directly to the week's entry (not the repo, but the page).

 https://github.com/CP3402/subject/wiki/Learning-Journals